liyiqiao22/yiqiao-li.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
----

 ## Welcome
 Welcome to the AI & Transportation Research Lab at CCNY!
 Our lab is dedicated to advancing transportation research by harnessing cutting-edge technologies, including artificial intelligence, advanced sensing systems, and the Internet of Things (IoT).
 We develop intelligent, data-driven solutions to enhance mobility, safety, and sustainability in transportation systems.
 Here, you’ll find information about our research projects, publications, and opportunities for collaboration.